Speed up the build

 For instance, the Rails project uses the build matrix feature to create separate jobs for every database to test against and also to split up the tests by concern.
 One set runs tests only for the railties, another one for actionpack, actionmailer, activesupport and a whole bunch of sets run the activerecord tests against multiple databases.
 See their .travis.yml file for more examples.

-Parallelizing your Build on One Virtual Machine #
+Parallelize a Build on a single Virtual Machine #

 Parallelizing the test suite on one virtual machine depends on the language and test runner:

-Parallelizing RSpec, Cucumber and Minitest on Multiple VMs #
+Parallelize RSpec, Cucumber, and Minitest on Multiple VMs #

 script: "bundle exec rake knapsack:rspec"